HTTP-RPC/Helios/README.md

 <img src="README/helios.png" width="800px"/>

+To get started, simply open the app and drag your existing music collection into it.

 Helios supports the following keyboard shortcuts to help simplify library navigation:

 * __Space bar__: Play or pause the current song.